-- To know that education is an important human right. - To know that our food choices can affect the environment. - To know that the prime minister appoints 'ministers' who have responsibility for different areas, such as healthcare and education. - To know that prejudice is making assumptions about someone based on certain information. - To know that discrimination is treating someone differently because of certain factors.
+- To know that education is an important human right. - To know that our food choices can affect the environment. - To know that the prime minister appoints 'ministers' who have responsibility for different areas, such as healthcare and education.

-- To understand that different jobs have different routes into them. - To understand that people change jobs for a number of reasons. - To know that banks and organisations such as Citizens' Advice can help with money-related problems.
+- To understand that there are certain rules to follow to keep money safe in bank accounts. - To know that gambling is a risk where money, or something else, is swapped in the hope of winning something better or more money. - To understand that different jobs have different routes into them. - To understand that people change jobs for a number of reasons. - To know that banks and organisations such as Citizens' Advice can help with money-related problems.

-- To consider what people might find attractive about gambling and the risks associated with this. - To undertake further research on their chosen job.
+- To consider what people might find attractive about gambling and the risks associated with this. - To undertake further research on their chosen iob.